How to Become an LPN in Missouri

 To become an LPN in Missouri you will need to:

 - Complete an application form for licensure.
-You can get one at http://pr.mo.gov/boards/nursing/lpnexminationapp53003.pdf.
+You can get one here.

 - Undergo background checks from the Missouri Highway Patrol and the Federal Bureau of Investigation.